 How Does DIRECTV at Home Connect to the Mobile Service?

-If you already pay for DIRECTV in your home, then you don’t need a separate account for mobile.
+If you already pay for DIRECTV in your home, either as a standalone service or bundled with another service provider CenturyLink, then you don’t need a separate account for mobile.
 Mobile services are considered complementary to the home service.

 You will need two DIRECTV accounts if you want service in two different non-moving locations, such as two houses, two apartments or a house and an apartment.
 However, you only need one account if you want service in one home and an RV.